Troppydash/plang-interpreter/readme.md

 ```

 ### How do I use it
+Under Github Release, download `tdu.exe` and the executable of your os (`plang-interpreter-win.exe` for windows users).
+Place both under the same folder.
+Add the folder to path if you wish, and rename `plang-interpreter` to `devia` if you wish.

 If you have the executable, `devia.exe <file>`
 will run the file.
 You can also start the REPL by running `devia.exe` directly with no arguments.